TheSharks/WildBeast/.github/CONTRIBUTING.md

 ### Database operations

-When performing database operations, **don't import a driver and call it directly**, instead, require `database-selector.js` and write abstractions.
-When writing abstractions, you only need to write them for the officially supported database at that time. (currently ArangoDB)

-### Global objects

-Avoid polluting the global namespace unnecessarily, if something is not likely to be frequently used across the project, don't add it.
+We use Knex as our SQL driver, and we write abstractions in the form of drivers for each moving part that requires database access.
+When something requires database access and does not already have a driver, **do not directly import Knex, make a driver instead**
+When writing Knex abstractions, your abstractions should provide support for the databases we support officially, namely SQLite and PostgreSQL

 ### Promises and async